WHY VISIT YOSEMITE PARK?

 By Train and Bus: You can also travel to and from Yosemite National Park using train and bus from much of California:

-From Fresno: Yosemite Area Rapid Transit (YARTS) is offering 4 bus rides each direction from Fresno to Yosemite Valley.
+From Fresno: Yosemite Area Rapid Transit (YARTS) is offering 1 bus ride each direction from Fresno to Yosemite Valley.
 To reach the Yosemite Valley Backpackers Camp get off at Curry Village and either walk or take a national park shuttle to North Pines Campground.
 Walk to the back of the campground and across the footbridge to the camp.

 when to go

 Yosemite is very much an all year national park destination.
 However, planning your trip should be centered around the types of activities you’d like to do, and where you would like to do them.
-Yosemite Valley is open all year and is at a relatively low elevation of 4500 feet, which makes it a great spring and fall destination, with chilly and possibly snowy winters and hot, crowded summers.
+If you want to experience the snow sports such as skiing and snowshoing, then winter would be your time to go.
+But if whitewater rafting and horseback riding are your thing, you’ll want to go in the summer when it’s warm enough to do those activities.
+Yosemite Valley is open all year and is at the relatively low elevation of 4500 feet, which makes it a great spring and fall destination, with chilly and snowy winters and hot, crowded summers.

 The high country is wonderful in the summer but closed for much of the rest of the year.
-The access roads – Tioga Road and Glacier Point Road closed in the fall (usually between late October and mid November) and opened in May or June, depending on conditions.
+The access roads – Tioga Road and Glacier Point Road close in the fall (usually between late October and mid November) and open in May or June, depending on conditions.

-Yosemite Valley, Tuolumne Meadows: AVERAGE HIGHS, LOWS AND PRECIP
+Yosemite Valley, Tuolumne Meadows: AVERAGE HIGHS, LOWS AND PRECIPITATION

 what to do

-The primary activities in Yosemite are sightseeing, photography, hiking, backpacking, horseback riding, rock climbing and fishing.
+The primary activities in Yosemite are sightseeing, photography, hiking, backpacking, horseback riding, biking, rock climbing, and fishing.
 Although there are other things people like to do, these are the lion’s share of your choices.

 visit yosemite on your own or with a tour company?